West Lincoln High School: Spirit Week

 West Lincoln hosts several events every year.
 Spirit Week is one of the most anticipated events of the school year.
 Spirit Week is held in the week of the homecoming football game.
 Every day has a different theme and the students are allowed to dress up for the day.
 There is always a pajama day, and at the end of the week, the day of the big game, is called "Rowdy Rebel" day.
 On Rowdy Rebel day, students wear their homecoming shirts and their best pair of overalls.
 On the morning of Rowdy Rebel day, West Lincoln hosts a "Tractor Parade".
 Students will sign up and drive their tractors to school.
 The parade is followed by a pep rally to celebrate homecoming.

-Sports
+Athletics

-West Lincoln is a member of the North Carolina High School Athletic Association (NCHSAA).
-Sports at the school include American football, baseball, basketball, softball, wrestling, tennis, soccer, cross country, golf, track & field, and volleyball.
-All of these, with the exception of tennis, track, soccer and golf, have junior varsity and varsity teams.
+West Lincoln is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 3A school.
+The school is a part of the Southern Piedmont 2A/3A/4A Conference.
+The school's team name is the Rebels and the school colors are red and grey.

+Sports at West Lincoln include: football, baseball, basketball, softball, wrestling, tennis, soccer, cross country, golf, track & field, and volleyball.

+Sporting achievements

-The West Lincoln wrestling team has won four dual team state championships.
+The West Lincoln wrestling team has won four NCHSAA dual team state championships.
 In 2000, West Lincoln won their first dual team state title in the 1A/2A class.
 In 2015, they won their second dual team state championship in the 2A class.
 In 2018 and 2019, they won back-to-back 2A dual team state titles.

-The West Lincoln girls golf team won the 1A/2A state championship in 2020-21.
+The West Lincoln girls golf team won the NCHSAA 1A/2A state championship in 2020–21.